FAQs – General

 These contact programmes intend to help the students to interact with the faculty and facilitate their study, and also to give them an opportunity to feel and understand the academic environment of NLSIU.

-NLSIU appreciates the time of candidates participating in contact program.
+NLSIU appreciates the time of candidates participating in the contact program.
 Accordingly, we would make best efforts to adhere to the schedule.
 The dates of contact seminars are fixed and unlikely to change.
 However, the chronology of courses is subject to the availability of teachers.
-However the exact schedule of Contact classes is announced in the website as well as in user ID before one of the classes.
+However the exact schedule of Contact classes will be announced in the website as well as in user ID before one week of the classes.

 Annual Examinations for all distance education courses / programmes will be held in the month of June every year after completion of the course/year.
 Supplementary Examinations are conducted in the month of December / January for those students who could not appear for the annual examination or for those students who could not clear all the papers.